Skip to main content

 Forms of the Condition

 In the beginning, anemia can be so mild that you do not notice it; however, symptoms tend to worsen as the condition itself worsens.
-Additionally, different types of the condition tend to have different causes.
-The most prevalent examples include the following:
+Different types of anemia tend to have different causes.
+The most prevalent examples include:

 • Vitamin deficiency anemia.
 A diet lacking in folate, vitamin B-12, and other key nutrients can cause decreased red blood cell production.

 • Aplastic anemia.
-This rare, life-threatening anemia occurs when your body doesn’t produce enough red blood cells.
-Causes of aplastic anemia may include infections, certain medications, autoimmune diseases, and exposure to toxic chemicals
+This rare, life-threatening type occurs when your body doesn’t produce enough red blood cells.
+Causes may include infections, certain medications, autoimmune diseases, and exposure to toxic chemicals

 • Sickle cell anemia.
 This inherited condition is caused by a defective form of hemoglobin that forces red blood cells to assume an abnormal crescent (i.e., sickle) shape.
 These irregular blood cells die prematurely, resulting in a chronic shortage of red blood cells.